FranzDiebold/where-is-rudi/README.md

 #### Interactive Components

 Add Interactivity request URL pointing to your Google Cloud Function `slack-actions`.
+You got this URL as output from the `terraform apply` step before, named `slack_actions_function_url`.

 #### Slash Commands

-Create new Slash command `/whereisrudi` with request URL pointing to your Google Cloud Function `slack-slash-commands`, i.e. `https://europe-west1-<your-project-name>.cloudfunctions.net/<your-function-name>`.
+Create new Slash command `/whereisrudi` with request URL pointing to your Google Cloud Function `slack-slash-commands`.
+You got this URL as output from the `terraform apply` step before, named `slack_slash_commands_function_url`.

 ## Design